jfreeman812/QE-Tools/_docs/qe_behave/README.rst

 Installing this package will get you the common set of tools as well:

-    * :doc:`qe_coverage<../../_docs/reporting/qe_coverage>` - the behave coverage reporting tool - can also be used for Gherkin checking in dry-run mode.
+    * :doc:`qe_coverage<../../_docs/reporting/qe_coverage>` - the behave coverage reporting tool - can also be used for Gherkin tag checking in dry-run mode
     * :doc:`sphinx-gherkindoc<../../_docs/sphinx-gherkindoc/README>` - convert Gherkin into nice readable Sphinx documentation
     * `flake8`_, `flake8-builtins`_, and `flake8-tuple`_  - Python code checking